marcosvm13/blog/_posts/2021-04-15-q-as-an-impure-functional-language.md

 val res6: Float = 999.99884
 ```

-> One of the fundamental pilars of APL is the *suggestivity* of notation, where
+> One of the fundamental pillars of APL is the *suggestivity* of notation,
-> Iverson emphasises the importance of inferring new behaviours from existing
+> where Iverson emphasises the importance of inferring new behaviours from
-> expressions.
-In this sense, we could guess that by passing the operator that
+> existing expressions.
+In this sense, we could guess that by passing the
-> calculates the minumum of two values as an argument for `over`, we should be
+> operator `&` that calculates the minumum of two values as an argument for
-> able to obtain the lowest price:
+> `over`, we should be able to obtain the lowest price:
 > ```q
 > q)(&/)prices
 > 0.0008079223
 > ```
-> The same suggestivity applies to Scala, where we can pass the proper operation
+> The same suggestivity applies to Scala, where we can pass the min function as
-> as an argument to `reduce`:
+> an argument to `reduce`:
 > ```scala
-> scala> prices.reduce(min)
+> scala> prices.reduce(_ min _)
 > val res7: Float = 0.02861023
 > ```

 Finally, we must say that calculating the maximum value from a given list is so
-common, that q supplies `max` as an alias for `+/`, as in `max prices`.
+common, that q supplies `max` as an alias for `|/`, as in `max prices`.
 Scala
 does also supply the analogous alternative, as in `prices.max`.

 ## Finding the max value with an upper bound